 The good news is that you no longer have to go down that path to start investing.
 The investment landscape has changed for the better in the last few years thanks to online portfolio managers called robo-advisors.

 That’s right.
-There’s a brain-dead easy way for you to start investing today.
+There’s a brain-dead easy way to start investing today.
 You can open an account with a robo-advisor online in literally five to 10 minutes.

 Just fill out a risk questionnaire that asks about your financial goals, time horizon, risk tolerance, past investment experience and level of investment knowledge.
 From this, you will be assigned a risk score and portfolio.